-The priory church is a romanesque building erected on a cruciform plan.
-It consists of a rectangular nave, northern and southern transepts and a square tower above them.
-All of these parts come from the 12th century.
-In the next century, a rectangular chancel was added from the east.
-It is quite unusual because it is bigger than the nave.
+The priory church from the 12th century was a Romanesque building that was wanted to be erected on a cross plan.
+At that time, it consisted of a rectangular nave, northern and southern transept arms and a square tower above them.
+In the next century, a rectangular chancel was built on the eastern side.
+What is unusual, it received larger dimensions than the nave.

-The monastery at Penmon is currently the only one of the finest examples of romanesque architecture in north east Wales.
-The monastery church has been preserved in a splendid condition, in a slightly worse southern range, which is a ruin.
+The monastery at Penmon is currently the only one of the finest examples of Romanesque architecture in North Wales.
+The priory church has been preserved in excellent condition, although the northern arm of its transept and the eastern wall of the southern arm required reconstruction in the 19th century.
+The southern wing of the enclosure buildings is today in a state of a ruin.
 Unfortunately, the west range has been rebuilt into a modern house, and there are no visible traces of the eastern range or cloister.
 The priory is open to visitors for free.

 Wooding J., Yates N., A Guide to the churches and chapels of Wales, Cardiff 2011.